caktus/jade-truffle/{{cookiecutter.project_slug}}/README.md

 <link href="{% sass_src '[app]/styles/[includes,pages,blocks]/[template-name].scss' %}" rel="stylesheet" type="text/css" />
 ```
 {% endraw %}
-We're doing our best to follow BEM, as it seems particularly well suited for the "Page and Block" architecture of a CMS.
-[Here's](https://www.smashingmagazine.com/2018/06/bem-for-beginners/) a little reading on BEM.
+We're doing our best to follow BEM, [Here's](https://www.smashingmagazine.com/2018/06/bem-for-beginners/) a little reading on BEM.

 When styling, keep the following conventions in mind:
 - If you're creating a new template, create a new stylesheet.
 - Every stylesheet has its own brief documentation including
-1. an "Index" describing the contents per BEM "block" (not Wagtail "block")
+1. an "Index" describing the contents per BEM "block".
 2. a description of each BEM "block"
 - Keep it as flat as possible.
 Try to only nest state changes, like ":hover" or ".open".
 - Is there a variable for that?